benjaminion/upgrading-ethereum-book/src/book.md

 To calculate the additional slashing penalty, we do the following:

  1. Find the sum of the effective balances (at the time of the slashing) of all validators that were slashed in the previous `EPOCHS_PER_SLASHINGS_VECTOR` epochs (36 days).
 These are stored as a vector in the state.
- 2. Multiply this sum by [`PROPORTIONAL_SLASHING_MULTIPLIER_ALTAIR`](/part3/config/preset#proportional_slashing_multiplier_altair), but cap the result at `total_balance`, the total active balance of all validators.
+ 2. Multiply this sum by [`PROPORTIONAL_SLASHING_MULTIPLIER_BELLATRIX`](/part3/config/preset#proportional_slashing_multiplier), but cap the result at `total_balance`, the total active balance of all validators.
  3. For each slashed validator being considered, multiply its effective balance by the result of #2 and then divide by the `total_balance`.
 This results in an amount between zero and the full effective balance of the validator.
 That amount is subtracted from its actual balance as the penalty.
 Note that the effective balance could exceed the actual balance in odd corner cases, but [`decrease_balance()`](/part3/helper/mutators#def_decrease_balance) ensures the balance does not go negative.

 If only a single validator were slashed within the 36 days, then this secondary penalty is tiny (actually zero, see below).
-If one-third of validators were slashed (the minimum required to finalise conflicting blocks), then, with `PROPORTIONAL_SLASHING_MULTIPLIER` set to two, each slashed validator would lose two thirds of its effective balance.
-When `PROPORTIONAL_SLASHING_MULTIPLIER` is eventually set to its final value of three, a successful chain attack will result in the attackers losing their entire effective balances.
+If one-third of validators are slashed (the minimum required to finalise conflicting blocks), then, with `PROPORTIONAL_SLASHING_MULTIPLIER_BELLATRIX` set to three, a successful chain attack will result in the attackers losing their entire effective balances.

 Interestingly, due to the way the integer arithmetic is constructed in this routine, in particular the factoring out of `increment`, the result of this calculation will be zero if `validator.effective_balance * adjusted_total_slashing_balance` is less than `total_balance`.
 Effectively, the penalty is rounded down to the nearest whole amount of Ether.
 Issues [1322](https://github.com/ethereum/consensus-specs/issues/1322) and [2161](https://github.com/ethereum/consensus-specs/issues/2161) discuss this.
 In the end, the consequence is that when there are few slashings there is no extra correlated slashing penalty at all, which is probably a good thing.